Join us for Contrapt Wisconsin 2026 Competition!

 • Contrapt Milwaukee at MSOE on May 8, 2026

 Register early to secure your spot.
-Each school may enter up to four teams at one of the two competition dates.
-The 2025–26 handbook is currently being updated and will be released in January; however, most details are expected to remain the same as last year.
-Please reach out with any questions in the meantime.
+Each school may enter up to 4 teams on either of the two competition dates.
+Also, the 2025–26 handbook is now available for you to review!

 What is Contrapt Wisconsin?

 Contrapt Wisconsin is STEM Forward’s engaging middle school contraption competition.
 A contraption accomplishes a simple task in the most complicated, fun way possible.
-Building one can be challenging, but it allows students to work on skills involving engineering, simple machines, trial and error, project planning, physics, teamwork, and creativity.
-Our competition enables students to showcase their talents to their peers and our judges, with the chance to earn awards.
+Building one can be challenging, but it allows students to develop skills in engineering, simple machines, trial-and-error, project planning, physics, teamwork, and creativity.
+Our competition enables students to showcase their talents to their peers and our judges, and gives them the chance to earn awards.
 If you have any questions, please contact Theresa Wolf at twolf@stemforward.org.

 2025 Contrapt Wisconsin Recap